projecteon/Constant/README.md

 <!-- {% endexamplecode %} -->

 ###Motivation
-The project was created because I found I had needs for this in quote a few projects and got tired of movign the code around.
+The project was created because I found I had needs for this in quite a few projects and got tired of moving the code around.
+Enums in themselves can end up hiding businesslogic so this is the logical next step.
 Making it to a NuGet package made using this much easier.

 ###Installation
 The project can be installed easiliy via NuGet or by downloading and compiling the source yourself.